Spree (film): Plot

 Unable to get out of the car, Jessie garrotes Kurt with a charger cable, causing them to crash, but Kurt recovers and beats Jessie unconscious.
 He arrives at his house and places Jessie's unconscious body outside before being requested by his now-eager viewers to kill Jessie.
 Distracted by a faulty camera, Kurt doesn't notice Jessie regaining consciousness.
 She manages to take control of the car and crashes into Kurt's house while trying to run him over.
-Kurt flees into the house while Jessie is confronted by an intoxicated Kris.
-The pair discover Kurt's dead mother, who had been killed by Kurt at the start of his Livestream.
-Kurt shoots his father dead and tries to kill Jessie, but she pins him to the wall with his car and beats him to death with a phone, takes a selfie with his dead body, and posts it on her Instagram account.
+Kris arrives and is shocked to find the house destroyed and the body of Kurt's mother, who he killed off-screen prior to beginning "The Lesson".
+Kurt shoots his father dead and attempts to kill Jessie, who crushes Kurt against a wall with the car and smashes his head with his phone.
+Persuaded by Kurt's viewers, Jessie takes a selfie with his dead body and posts it on her Instagram account.

-Jessie becomes a nationwide star after taking credit for disrupting Kurt's rampage, while Kurt and his killings become revered in small corners of the internet.
+In the following days, Kurt's case goes viral, with Jessie's popularity growing in size and Kurt being despised by the public for his crimes.
+However, he is seen as a hero by some of the scummier parts of the net like 4chan and Reddit.
+As these forums fill with adoration for Kurt, one user reveals they're making a real-time shootout taxi app share movie about him called Spree.